AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 You only need a basic understanding.
 Don't be afraid to ask teammates to help you understand the code better!
 :::

-However, the best way to learn (in Wang's experience) is always to read the code and ask questions.
-Contact a tech lead if you are having trouble and we will be more than glad to help you learn the tech stack!
+However, the best way to learn (in Wang's experience) is to always read the code and ask questions.
+Contact a tech lead if you are having trouble, and we will be more than glad to help you learn the tech stack!

 ### Prerequisites